 Chicago Security Deposit Interest Rate Summary

-Before the commencement of any written or oral Chicago apartment lease, or upon any lease renewal, landlords with dwelling units governed by the ordinance are also required to provide a summary of the respective rights, obligations, and remedies of landlords and tenants with respect to security deposits, including the interest rate to be paid on security deposits (as announced at the beginning of each year by the City Comptroller), as well as the interest rate in effect during the preceding two years.
+Before the commencement of any written or oral Chicago apartment lease or upon any lease renewal, landlords with dwelling units governed by the ordinance are also required to provide a summary of the respective rights, obligations, and remedies of landlords and tenants concerning security deposits, including the interest rate to be paid on security deposits (as announced at the beginning of each year by the City Comptroller), as well as the interest rate in effect during the preceding two years.
 (The city makes a form available, and a copy can always be found here.)
-In recent years, landlords have gradually moved away from security deposits and have begun assessing non-refundable move-in fees as a means of avoiding the punitive effects of the ordinance.
+In recent years, landlords have gradually moved away from security deposits.
+They have begun assessing non-refundable move-in fees to avoid the punitive effects of the ordinance.
 Even if a Chicago landlord opts not to collect a security deposit, the security deposit interest summary should accompany the lease that the landlord provides to the tenant.

 Chicago Security Deposit Receipt